rdadolf/dnnamo/docs/import.md

-NNModel is intended to be minimally invasive with respect to existing neural networks, but different people write code in different ways.
+Dnnamo is intended to be minimally invasive with respect to existing neural networks, but different people write code in different ways.
-In order to allow NNModel to interact with user-supplied networks, it needs a couple of hooks, which are provided by wrapping the network in a simple Python object.
+In order to allow Dnnamo to interact with user-supplied networks, it needs a couple of hooks, which are provided by wrapping the network in a simple Python object.

 ## The Model Interface

-A model is either a python file or module which contains a subclass of `nnmodel.core.model.Model`.
+A model is either a python file or module which contains a subclass of `dnnamo.core.model.Model`.
 To make things easier, each framework provides a `[Framework]Model` class which can be inherited directly.
 Some frameworks will have functionality built in to these classes which will simplify the process.